2008 Guam B-52 crash

-The 2008 Guam B-52 crash was a fatal crash of a United States Air Force (USAF) B-52H Stratofortress on 21 July 2008.
-The aircraft, operating out of Andersen Air Force Base, crashed into the Pacific Ocean during a training flight approximately 30 nmi northwest of Apra Harbor, Guam.
+On 21 July 2008, a United States Air Force (USAF) B-52H Stratofortress operating out of Andersen Air Force Base, crashed into the Pacific Ocean during a training flight approximately 30 nmi northwest of Apra Harbor, Guam.
 The training flight was to include participation in a local municipal celebration of Liberation Day in Hagåtña.
 All six crew members aboard the aircraft were killed and the aircraft was destroyed.

 An investigation by the USAF determined that the crash was likely caused by an improper stabilizer trim setting.
 The investigation was unable to determine conclusively what had caused the horizontal stabilizer trim to be set improperly, but theorized that the most likely cause was an aircraft system malfunction.

 Crash

 On 21 July 2008, a United States Air Force (USAF) B-52H Stratofortress crashed into the Pacific Ocean approximately 30 nmi northwest of Apra Harbor, Guam, after taking off from Andersen Air Force Base.
 The aircraft, named "Louisiana Fire" and with the mission call sign of "RAIDR 21", was about to participate in a flyover for the Liberation Day parade in Hagåtña.
 It crashed at 9:55 am (local time), 21 July, five minutes before they were scheduled to fly over the parade.
 Air traffic control radar images indicated that the aircraft appeared to be descending rapidly before disappearing from radar scopes at about 2000 ft of altitude.

 On 23 July 2008, the USAF announced that there were no survivors, and that the rescue effort had turned to a recovery mission for four still-missing members of the crew of six.